ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {:pre}

-### Update the BuildConfig and Push the builder image to ICR
+### Update the BuildConfig and Push the builder image to {{site.data.keyword.registryshort_notm}}
-In this step, you will update the generated BuildConfig section of the generated yaml to point to ICR namespace and push the generated builder image to ICR
+In this step, you will update the generated BuildConfig section of the generated yaml to point to {{site.data.keyword.registryshort_notm}} namespace and push the generated builder image to {{site.data.keyword.registryshort_notm}}

 1. To automate access to your registry namespaces and to push generated builder Docker image to {{site.data.keyword.registryshort_notm}}, create a secret using an IAM API key
    ```sh